 The Rolls-Royce Corniche is a two-door, front-engine rear wheel drive five-seater manufactured and marketed by Rolls-Royce as a coupe and convertible from 1971 to 1995.
 The first car with the Corniche nameplate was a 1939 prototype based on the Bentley Mark V and never produced due to the onset of World War II.
 The Corniche nameplate stems from the originally French and Italian term for a coastal road, especially along the face of a cliff.

 The car we have on offer here was first registered in January 1991 in Chrome yellow with Magnolia leather with tan piping and a black everflex hood.
 The options included a cocktail cabinet in the drivers door and a vanity kit in the passenger door, the rear was also given veneered folding picnic tables.
-A lovely history file containing bills, MOT`s and some original Rolls Royce documentation accompany the car.
+A lovely history file containing bills, MOT`s and some original Rolls Royce documentation accompanies the car.